Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 Q. What is the most reliable way to verify cotton origin?

-A. Stable isotope analysis provides independent verification of where cotton was grown by comparing natural environmental signatures in the fiber.
+A. Stable cotton isotope testing provides independent verification of where cotton was grown by comparing natural environmental signatures in the fiber.

 Q. Is DNA tagging the same as origin verification?

-A. No. DNA or molecular tagging tracks cotton through the supply chain, while isotope analysis verifies geographic origin.
+A. No. DNA or molecular tagging tracks cotton through the supply chain, while isotope testing verifies geographic origin.

 Q. Can isotope testing support UFLPA compliance?

 A. Yes.
-Isotope analysis can help support due diligence by providing independent evidence to assess cotton origin claims.
+Isotope testing can help support due diligence by providing independent evidence to assess cotton origin claims.

 Q. What should companies look for in a cotton origin verification provider?